-Hemoglobin A1c (Blood Draw) A1C is a blood screening that measures your average blood sugar control for the past 2 to 3 months.
-The results give you a good idea of whether or not you are at risk for diabetes.
+Hemoglobin A1c (Blood Draw) Screens for diabetes.
+A1C is a blood screening that screens for diabetes by measuring your average blood sugar control for the past 2 to 3 months.
 For people with diabetes it indicates how well your diabetes treatment plan is working.
 (Cost: $30.00) Register now!

 Blood Count Screening (Blood Draw) This screening gives you a general picture of your overall health by checking your white blood cells, hematocrit, hemoglobin levels, and blood-clotting abilities.
 Your body's ability to fight infection, anemia, liver disease and certain cancers can be discovered with this screening.
 (Cost: $20.00) Register now!